Man admits killing elderly couple

 Members of the Cawdery family were in court for the hearing.

-As they were leaving a son in law of the victims, Charles Little, said: "We are pleased by the admissions of guilt.
+As they were leaving a son-in-law of the victims, Charles Little, said: "We are pleased by the admissions of guilt.
 This takes a lot of pressure off the family.

 "We'll have more to say in due course after the sentencing next month"